NekoJonez/RandomProjects/Indiana Jones Custom Levels project/Readme.md

 <h1>Steps to start - EXE file:</h1>

 <p>Download the EXE file and launch it with admin permissions.
 Don't mind the terminal window behind the tool, that's what I need for debugging if issues arise.
-If you notice errors in there, feel free to report them.</p>
+If you notice errors in there, feel free to report them.
+You don't need to follow the steps of the PS1 file.
+You can skip right to "how to use" section.</p>

 <h1>Steps to start - PS1 file:</h1>